Unrealizability Logic: Soundness, Completeness, and Other Theoretical Results

 Unrealizability logic is a sound logic in the sense that any derivable triple $\utriple{\aP}{N}{\aQ}$ is also valid.

 \begin{theorem}[Soundness] Given a nonterminal $N$ in a grammar $G$, the following property holds:

 \end{theorem}

-Soundness can be proved via structural induction, which shows that the conclusion triple of each rule is sound given that the premises are sound (see Appendix~\ref{App:Proofs} of the supplementary material for the full proof).
+Soundness can be proved via structural induction, which shows that the conclusion triple of each rule is sound given that the premises are sound (see the Appendix in the full version of this paper~\cite{ularxiv} for the full proof).
 While reasoning about some cases is complex due to the vectorized semantics, the overall structure of the proof is a simple structural-induction argument.

 Surprisingly, unrealizability logic is also relatively complete, in the sense that all valid triples $\utriple{\aP}{N}{\aQ}$ are derivable, assuming that there is an oracle capable of verifying all true sentences in the assertion language. \begin{theorem}[Relative Completeness] Let $\aP$ and $\aQ$ be predicates in an assertion language $L$.
 Assuming the existence of an oracle capable of verifying all true sentences in $L$, the following property holds for each nonterminal $N$ in a grammar $G$: